 Clean Top End of Engine: I recommend a professionally done Motorvac engine cleaning as the best place to start.
 It cost me $125.
 It gets top-end of engine (valves, pistons, etc) clean, which is the best place to start, IMO.
 There are other brands offering same.
 I suggest using one that is professionally done because they have special machines to pump the chemicals.
 Plus they have experience doing it.

-It's not required, but I recommend changing your motor oil after Motorvac cleaning to get out any cleaning chemicals that might have gotten into engine oil.
+It's not required, but I recommend changing your motor oil after Motorvac (or Seafoam) cleaning to remove any cleaning chemicals that might have gotten into motor oil.
 I recommend excellent motor oil choices below.
-If you have another preference for motor oil, then use what you want, but do change the motor oil immediately after Motorvac engine cleaning.
+If you have another preference for motor oil, then use what you want, but do change the motor oil immediately after Motorvac (or Seafoam) engine cleaning.

 Clean Bottom End of Engine: Changing motor oil after cleaning top-end to remove any cleaning chemicals from Motorvac cleaning that may have contaminated motor oil.
 Changing to a synthetic motor oil will clean bottom-end of engine (as well as lubricate better).

 High Mileage oils and Synthetic motor oils have much more detergent than normal conventional oils.
 High detergent oils will clean bottom-end of engine.
 That's good in the long-term, but risky in short-term.
 Loosening/cleaning sludge deposits means crud will begin floating around in oil and could damage bearings.
 To prevent damage, change oil filter 100 miles after switching to a high mileage or synthetic oil.
 Change filter and oil at 500 miles.
 After that you can change oil and filter every 3000 miles for severe use, 7000 miles for normal use, or 5000 miles as a compromise.
 I change my oil and filter every 5000 miles.